 - We require dress shoes (i.e., heels, ballet flats, etc. no casual sandals or tennis shoes.).

 Please direct questions regarding the Judicial dress code to the Assistant Program Director: email@example.com

 Judicial is a full-immersion week of law school and therefore our most academically rigorous event.
 Your self-directed pre-event study is extremely valuable and will set you up for success to enjoy this one-of-a-kind intellectual experience.
-All currently registered students should have already received an email detailing these Pre-Event Assignments:
+All registered students will receive an email detailing the Pre-Event Assignments.